mattcaron/misc_notes/retrocomputing/mister_instructions.md

 1. Roms
     1. [Filesystem reference](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Folders-and-File-naming)
     1. Software for most things goes in the `games` subdir.
 It's organized by platform.
 Put your roms in the right subdir for your platform.
+    1. Everdrive mappings (from 9-5-2018 EverDrive pack from SmokeMonster)
         1. Note that I only installed base packs.
 I figure, once I go through that, I can install the extras/specials/etc.

-    1. Everdrive mappings (from 9-5-2018 EverDrive pack from SmokeMonster)
         1. `Atari 2600` -> `ATARI2600`
         1. `Atari 5200` -> `ATARI5200`
         1. `ColecoVision Atarimax` -> `Coleco`
-        1. `Darksoft Neo Geo` -> `NeoGeo`
+        1. `Darksoft Neo Geo` -> `NEOGEO`
+            1. **This is case specific** and was created wrong, but it was FAT, so it worked.
+Moving to to ext4 broke it.
+I had to rename it.
+It's fine now.
+            1. This also needs a ROMset.
+I copied over everything in the `misc/NeoGeo` subdir to `NEOGEO`.
+There are extras, but who cares.
         1. `Everdrive N8` -> `NES`
         1. `EverDrive GB` -> `GAMEBOY`
             1. This includes Gameboy color.